 Can the industry work together to create a lasting legacy from next year's National Year of Reading?

-Deputy editor at The Bookseller
+Deputy Editor And News Editor at The Bookseller

 In a distintegrating future England, an alternative community of women forge a life for themselves outside the oppressive control of The Authority.